 While the term “narcissistic” is often thrown around in a flippant manner these days, narcissism itself is a true personality disorder.
 True narcissists believe that they’re superior to others and have little concern for other people’s feelings.
-However, while narcissists appear to radiant confidence, they are some of the most fragile, vulnerable people alive.
+However, while they appear to radiant confidence, narcissists are some of the most fragile, vulnerable people alive.
 They often will fall apart at the slightest bit of criticism.

 And it is exceptionally difficult to be in a relationship with a narcissist, or with anyone who exhibits these traits.

 Studies indicate that someday, perhaps, with therapeutic interventions, true narcissists might be able to maintain healthy relationships.
 But the truth is, narcissists lack empathy as well as other important building-blocks necessary for a healthy long-term relationship.